catamphetamine/react-pages/README.md

 }
 ```

-Notice the extraction of these two configuration parameters into a separate file `react-isomorphic-render-async.js`: it is done to break circular dependency on `./react-isomorphic-render.js` file because `routes` `import` React page components which in turn `import` action creators which in turn import `./react-isomorphic-render.js` hence the circular (recursive) dependency (same goes for `reducer`).
+Notice the extraction of these two configuration parameters (`asynchronousActionEventNaming` and `asynchronousActionHandlerStatePropertyNaming`) into a separate file `react-isomorphic-render-async.js`: this is done to break circular dependency on `./react-isomorphic-render.js` file because the `routes` parameter inside `./react-isomorphic-render.js` is the `react-router` `./routes.js` file which `import`s React page components which in turn `import` action creators which in turn would import `./react-isomorphic-render.js` hence the circular (recursive) dependency (same goes for the `reducer` parameter inside `./react-isomorphic-render.js`).

 ### Handling synchronous actions